Ismat ad-Din Khatun: Biography

 When Nur ad-Din died in 1174, King Amalric I of Jerusalem took advantage of the situation and besieged the city of Banias.
 Ismat offered him a bribe to lift the siege, but, hoping for a larger offer, Amalric continued the siege for two weeks, until finally accepting the money along with the release of twenty Christian prisoners.
 William of Tyre describes Ismat as having "courage beyond that of most women" in this matter.
 Nur ad-Din's former general Saladin had meanwhile gained control over Egypt, and claimed Damascus as his successor.
 He legitimized this claim by marrying Ismat at-Din in 1176.
 She was apparently not his only wife.

 In 1186, she died of the plague epidemic that broke out in Damascus.
 Other sources states that she was suffering from Tuberculosis at the time which was proven fatal for her.
 However, by the time she died, Saladin was writing letters to her every day; as he was himself recovering from a lengthy illness at the time, news of her death was kept from him for three months.

 In Damascus, she was the benefactor of numerous religious buildings, including a madrasa and a mausoleum for her father.
 She was buried in the Jamaa' al-Jadid in Damascus.
 She had no children with Nur ad-Din as their marriage was never consummated, but she also didn't have any children with Saladin or nothing was recorded about it in history.
 Most people claim Saladin's daughter Munisa'h Khatun to be Ismat's daughter.
-However, sources backing this fact are very weak.
+However, sources backing this fact are unclear.